 - Travelling with Oculus Go

 Put simply, it's a virtual reality headset designed for everyone.
 Oculus Go is the third headset from Oculus, and it's meant to exist between the phone-powered Samsung Gear VR and PC-powered Oculus Rift.
 It's a little more capable than the phone-powered headset, but not quite as capable as the PC-powered experience.
 But as a standalone system, meaning it doesn't need to connect to anything, Oculus Go offers something unique.

 The headset itself is plastic around the outside, with an easy to remove foam pad around the eye sockets to make cleaning and sizing easier.
 Most prescription glasses fit in the headset just fine, but Oculus has included guides in the box to replace the padding if your lenses don't fit right away.
 If you're not sure which configuration you prefer, swapping back and forth is fairly easy.

 On the front panel you'll see Oculus Go has been designed to reduce heat in such a way that overheating shouldn't ever be a problem while wearing the headset.
 The metallic front panel conducts heat well, and a gap around the entire front rim helps with air flow where it is most needed.
 In all of our testing, the headset has yet to offer up a temperature warning.

 Oculus Go comes in two models, available for those who would prefer more or less storage in the headset.
 These headsets are visually identical, but one has a total capacity of 32GB while the other supports 64GB.

 The reason for this increase in price is the availability of features you won't find on Oculus Go, like a more advanced head tracking system and a rigid plastic design that can take a couple of bumps.
-Choosing between these two headsets has more to do with the ecosystem you want to live in, whether you'd rather have Facebook and Oculus controlling the store selling you apps, or Google.
+Choosing between these three headsets has more to do with the ecosystem you want to live in, whether you'd rather have Facebook and Oculus controlling the store selling you apps, or Google.